lisaogeya/Gender-Inequality-IN-Water-Access/README.md

 ## Introduction

-This is a Power Bi project on the gender dynamics in water collection of an imaginary country called **Maji Ndogo**.
-The project aims to analyze and derrive insights to
+This Power BI visualization explores gender parity in access to water and the challenges of water collection in the fictional state of Maji Ndogo.
+In Maji Ndogo, water collection is a daily necessity, with most residents relying on various water sources early in the morning and late in the evening.
+Unfortunately, these times coincide with increased vulnerability to crimes, especially for women, who often bear the burden of water collection.
+This project aims to highlight the disparities between men and women in water access, while shedding light on the risks and challenges they face.
+By analyzing gender-specific data, this visualization seeks to inform better decision-making and encourage solutions for safer, more equitable access to water.

 **_Disclaimer_**:_ All datasets and reports do not represent any company, institutions or country but just a fictional dataset to demonstrate capabilities of power BI_